Q: What is DebiCheck?

 Q: How much is it going to disturb me during work?

-confirmed information changes afterwards.
+information changes afterwards.
 You won’t need to confirm the details every month.
-Therefore,
+Therefore, it really

 Q: Do I have to confirm my DebiCheck every month?

-allows your bank to know what you have confirmed.
-Your bank will therefore be able to verify the debit
+your bank to know what you have confirmed.
+Your bank will therefore be able to verify the debit order

 Q: Does it mean that if the company does not participate in DebiCheck, I will not be protected?